blabond/ReforgeLitePlusClassic/README.md

 Due to the license change of the original project, this fork will no longer be developed to avoid future conflicts.
 Existing code remains available under the original MIT license.

-This is a fork.
-All original work belongs to the respective authors.
-Additional integration and MoP improvements by MrBond

-License: MIT.
-Original MIT notices preserved.